 Put in place effective barriers between neighbouring herds

 4.4 It is important to maintain perimeter fencing that prevents direct contact with neighbouring cattle, as well as straying and mixing with stock from other herds e.g. double fencing.
 The boundary should be as wide as is practically possible but at least three metres.
 This is particularly important for farms with multiple land parcels as they have more neighbours and therefore are at increased risk of being exposed to infection.
 If possible, you should avoid grazing cattle in fields that are adjacent to fields that have livestock in at the same time or where manure or slurry is being spread.

 Avoid sharing equipment or vehicles with other farms

 4.5 Indirect transmission can occur via equipment that has been contaminated with M. bovis and other pathogens.
 Some pieces of equipment carry a greater risk than others – equipment for handling and spreading manure, or for handling and transporting livestock, is likely to pose a higher risk than equipment that has had no contact with animals or their excretions.

 4.6 If sharing is unavoidable, then it is important for equipment to be properly cleaned and disinfected, according to the risk posed by the equipment before entering the farm.
 All debris should be visibly removed before disinfection, as disinfectants are less effective when applied to dirty surfaces.

 4.7 The same precautions should also be taken for high-risk vehicles (e.g. carcase collection vehicles and livestock lorries) and personnel that enter the farm.
 Cleaning equipment and disinfectant should be available at entrances and visitors should use them.

-4.8 A Defra-approved disinfectant at the appropriate dilution rate for the control of bovine TB should be used.
+4.8 A Defra-approved disinfectant for TB at the appropriate dilution rate should be used.